-An audit management letter addressing the findings from our interim audit was issued on 6 March 2012.
-This included our recommendations on possible ways to strengthen and/or improve procedures.
+An audit management letter addressing the findings from our interim audit was issued on 16 May 2013.
+This included our recommendations on possible ways to strengthen and/or improve procedures and management's comments and proposed actions.

 8. CONCLUSION

 We wish to record our appreciation to your General Manager and his staff for their ready co-operation and the courtesies extended to us during the conduct of the audit and once again commend your staff for the early completion and presentation of the financial statements.